raspberri05/fake-news-detection/readme.md

 ## About
 This project has two parts to it.

+### Data
-1) Getting Data - Data is scraped from PolitiFact that includes how truthful political statements made by political figures or social media is.
-This data is put into a csv data for ML purposes.
+Data is scraped from PolitiFact that includes how truthful political statements/comments made by political figures or social media are.
+This data is saved in a csv file.

+The dataset is provided in this repository for any use by developers/researchers as long as the usage complies with the open source license of this repository.

+### Machine Learning
-2) Machine Learning - The dataset will be used to create a model that can help figure out how truthful news is.
-I haven't gotten to this part yet, but I will most likely use Tensorflow.
+The dataset will be used to create a model that can help figure out how truthful political news/commentary is.
+I haven't gotten to this stage, but I most likely will be using TensorFlow.

-The dataset is also provided in this repository for any use by developers/researchers that complies with the open source license of this repository.

 ## Dataset
 Packages required to run the notebooks are defined in `requirements.txt`.